tyleradams/json-toolkit/README.md

 ### json-to-yaml
 #### Description
-json-to-yaml takes a json array of array of strings from stdin and formats the data as yaml on stdout.
+json-to-yaml takes json from stdin and formats the data as yaml on stdout.
 #### Examples
 ```
 echo '{"a": 1, "b": 2}' | json-to-yaml